PREVIEW-Nigeria presidential election to test dominant parties

 Obi, 61, has used a slick social media campaign to galvanise the vote of restless and increasingly disaffected youth, fed up with traditional politics and the old men who tend to dominate them - Tinubu and Abubakar are both in their 70s.

-But analysts question whether the polls putting him ahead are reliable and note he does not have the resources or extensive political base - built up over decades - that the other two have.
+But analysts question whether the polls Obi leads are reliable and note he does not have the resources or extensive political base - built up over decades - that the other two have.

 Whoever Nigerians choose to succeed President Muhammadu Buhari - only the second incumbent in Nigerian history to bow out willingly after serving two democratic terms - will have to resolve a litany of crises that have worsened under the retired army general's administration.